timweilert/DK94_Color/README.md

 		ld [wOnSGB], a
 		call CheckSGB

 XOR'ing A clears that register out, making it 0, we then put a 0 in the work RAM wOnSGB address.
 Then we call CheckSGB.
 I'm not going to dive in to that code, since it basically looks like it's doing a bunch of checks, but it does start out doing a SendSGBPacket command.
 If it is on a SGB then the carry flag gets set.
+Also the DE register is set to

 	jr c, .onSGB